The U.S. Postal Service issued a commemorative stamp honoring Sojourner Truth.

 (Photo: US Postal Service)

-Sojurner Truth was born Isabella Baumfree in 1797 on the Hardenbergh plantation in upstate New York.
+Sojourner Truth was born Isabella Baumfree in 1797 on the Hardenbergh plantation in upstate New York.
 In 1826, Truth managed to escape to freedom and became known as a fearless advocate for enslaved African-Americans and women.

 She is best known for her "Ain't I a Woman?" speech that challenged gender and racial inequalities.
-During the Civil War, Truth became involved in the war effort by recruiting black troops for the Union Army.
+During the Civil War, Truth became involved in the war effort by recruiting Black troops for the Union Army.
 After the war, she tried unsuccessfully to secure land grants from the federal government for former slaves.

 BET National News - Keep up to date with breaking news stories from around the nation, including headlines from the hip hop and entertainment world.
 Click here to subscribe to our newsletter.